likunling-jingjing/BSFOW_RFFI/README.md

 # Source-Free Open-World RF Fingerprint Identification

-This repository contains an **anonymous** PyTorch implementation of the paper: **"Source-Free Open-World RF Fingerprint Identification"**.
+This repository contains the PyTorch implementation of the paper: **"Source-Free Open-World RF Fingerprint Identification"**.

 ## Overview